 - 1. We speak loud enough to be heard!
 This means you must speak up and project your voice!
 If this means coming to the microphone to lead a prayer, then please do.
 In fact, this is a preferred method because folks are sure to be able to hear you when your voice is projected through the speakers. - 2.
 We speak so all listening can say "Amen" to the prayer.
-Do you know what "Amen" means? - 3.
-Prayers do not need to be eternal to be immortal.
+Do you know what "Amen" means?

-4. This is not your personal prayer to God, but a prayer you are leading on behalf of the entire congregation.
+"Amen" means: "Let it be so."
+When God says "Amen" it means: "It is so!"
+"Amen" does not mean "the end"! - 3.
+Prayers do not need to be eternal to be immortal. - 4.
+This is not your personal prayer to God, but a prayer you are leading on behalf of the entire congregation.
 Be mindful of those you are leading in this prayer.